 Spreadsheets allow you to collect data in tables.
 When data is stored in a spreadsheet, you can use formulas to perform basic and advanced calculations.

 If you are applying for a position that involves numbers, you may be expected to know how to use spreadsheet software.
-For instance, if you are going to work in HR, you may need to use spreadsheets to review and track diversity statistics.
+For instance, if you are going to work in HR, you may need to use spreadsheets to review and track statistics.

 Here are a few examples of how you can list knowledge of spreadsheets on your resume: